This article was written by Jack Zerby

 But there was never a chance for anything to develop.
 Two-and-a-half months later, on December 1, 1949, Hans Horsey died at home from a heart attack.
 He was five days past his 60th birthday.
 In Hans’s local obituary sportswriter Ed Nichols called him “a baseball man down to the soles of his shoes, preaching the gospel of the game 12 months a year.”61 Hans Horsey was survived by his wife Marian and only son, Hanson Jr.62 and laid to rest in the Asbury Methodist Church Cemetery in Millington.

 Author’s note and acknowledgments

 Early in my research I discovered that the Maryland Eastern Shore has a rich baseball tradition, kept alive by an active Hall of Fame.
 In contacting that organization, I encountered Marty Payne, a fellow SABR member and one of the Eastern Shore Hall of Fame Board members.
 Marty was extremely helpful in sharing the information he and the Hall had collected on Hanson Horsey.
-As of late 2018 Hans is not yet a member of the Eastern Shore Hall, but Marty Payne has encouraged me to nominate him for membership and to submit a copy of this biography in support of the nomination.
-The next Hall inductions will be in the late summer of 2019, and it’s my hope that Hans, a native of the Eastern Shore and prominent in baseball there throughout his life, will be honored with membership.
+At the time, Hanson Horsey was not yet a member of the Eastern Shore Hall; Marty suggested that I nominate Hans and submit this biography in support.
+In July 2020 Marty confirmed that the Hall had made Hans a member, inducting him, a native of the Eastern Shore and prominent in baseball there throughout his life, in November 2019.

 This biography was reviewed by Phil Williams and verified for accuracy by the BioProject fact-checking team.